 Whenever possible, the Orca unit should be on a level surface when filling.
 If the vehicle is not level, instrument readings as well as the full trycock points may not be accurate.
 Wear gloves and protective goggles when working with any cryogenic material.
 Contact with cryogenic materials can result in severe frostbite and injuries similar to burns.
-Make sure that the road relief valve (V-2) is closed prior to filling the Orca tank.
+If equipped with a road relief valve (V-2) make sure it is closed prior to filling the Orca tank.